 Climate change can seem abstract and overwhelming, but it’s real and it’s happening now.

-Did you know that 2020 was the joint hottest year on record?
-Only 2016 matched last year's heat.
+2019 was the hottest year on record, and the past decade was the warmest yet.
 Globally, temperatures are rising, which means the weather is becoming more extreme, resulting in either too much or too little water.
 In fact, a staggering 90% of all natural disasters are water-related, and they're massively impacting people's lives.

 Before the spread of COVID-19, millions of people in developing communities were already struggling with a public health catastrophe.
 A shocking 1 in 10 people worldwide don't have clean water close to home, putting them under constant threat from waterborne diseases like cholera, which claims 120,000 lives every year.
 The more our climate changes, the more challenging this becomes.